Skip to main content

 ...

-def create_test_suite(source_code: str, framework: str, file_path: str) -> str:
+async def create_test_suite(source_code: str, framework: str, file_path: str) -> str:

 try:

-tests = generate_tests(source_code, framework)
+tests = await generate_tests(source_code, framework)

 logger.info("Test suite generated successfully", extra={